FontysVenlo/esd-workshop-spring-boot-hibernate/Workshop/Workshop_Structure.md

   - Relevance on the market
     - Comparison with other options
   - Hibernate
+    - What is Hibernate
     - The Problem
+        - JDBC is difficult/boilerplate -> hibernate easy(er) to use less boilerplate, switching databases easier
+        - Optional dirty checking, performance tuning, caching, batch processing
         - How Hibernate solves it

     - Relevance on the market
     - Comparison with other options